-Improved Service Delivery Our people
+Improved Service Delivery

+Our people

-499People employed by SPT
+by SPT

-£22.1m of staff-related costs At 31 March 2020, SPT employed 499 people (482 FTEs) and incurred a total of £22.145m of staff-related costs.
+At 31 March 2020, SPT employed 499 people (482 FTEs) and incurred a total of £22.145m of staff-related costs.
 SPT recognises the importance of continuously improving our business, reviewing processes and adopting new technologies and good practice that enable us to deliver our core services in a cost-effective and relevant way.
 Our people are at the heart of this strategy and the HR department continued to support the organisation to attract and retain skilled people as well as to develop their skills and competence; enabling significant organisational change.

-Learning and development SPT invested £163k in staff learning and development during 2019/2020.
-This helps ensure our staff - irrespective of discipline - remain technically up-to-date and can perform their current roles safely and effectively in line with regulatory requirements.
-It also means they can meet the high standards expected by our customers and have the capability to adapt to change.
-We have maintained our usual strong focus on health and safety requirements, both for our passengers and for our staff across all our sites.
-We have a specific Competency Management system which is maintained by our training leads in both Subway operations and maintenance and helps define our annual training programme for Subway staff.
-This year we undertook a three-day Leadership Development Programme across Subway, project team and corporate managers who are key to delivering SPT services.
+Learning and development SPT invested £163k in staff learning and development over the course of 2019/20 ensuring our staff maintain the most technically up to date, irrespective of discipline, can perform their current roles safely and effectively in line with regulatory requirements as well as having the capability to adapt to change and meet the high standards expected by our customers.
+We maintained a focus on mandatory health and safety requirements, ensuring the safety of our staff and customers at all times, whether that is ensuring the safety of our staff and customers at all times, in Subway, bus stations and in our corporate locations.
+Our Competency Management system is maintained by our training leads in both Subway Operations and Maintenance helps define our annual training plan for Subway staff.
+A three-day Leadership Development Programme was also undertaken across Subway, the Projects team and corporate managers key to the delivery of SPT services.
 Internal training and briefings continued including Managing Sickness Absence, Finance for non-finance managers and Procurement Essentials, with an emphasis across the whole organisation on the need for good Information Management practices.
-This included briefing sessions to all staff highlighting Information Security & Data Protection and General Data Protection Regulation.
+This included briefing sessions to all staff highlighting Information Security & Data Protection and General Data Protection Regulation (GDPR).
 Internal briefings are delivered effectively utilising internal expertise from relevant departments.
 In addition, the significant change and restructure of the bus operations department was supported by team development plans ensuring these reflected the need to work differently and collaboratively.
 The roll out of these development plans will continue.
 Subway Modernisation continued at pace and the HR department continued to support operational readiness activity principally through resource planning including the recruitment of skilled people into a range of specialist and developmental positions to support this multi million pound project.